-- Drainage from the incision site. - Increased redness, swelling or opening of the incision site. - Numbness, tingling or weakness in the legs. - Fever. - Any increase in pain. - If having any bowel or bladder incontinence. - Any other concerns or questions regarding care.
+- Drainage from the incision site.

+- Increased redness, swelling or opening of the incision site.

+- Numbness, tingling or weakness in the legs.

+- Fever.

+- Any increase in pain.

+- Any bowel or bladder incontinence.

+- Any other concerns or questions regarding care.

-You will probably see the doctor for a recheck at 3 months, 6 months and 12 months after surgery and less often after that.
+You will probably see the doctor for a recheck at two to four weeks, two months, six months, and 12 months after surgery and yearly after that.